-${\bf Email: \ sudarshan.chawathe@maine.edu}$
+Email: sudarshan.chawathe@maine.edu

 Use email only for messages unsuitable for the newsgroup.
 (See below.)
 Please use only this email address and put the string COS451 near the beginning of the Subject header of the message.
-All other messages may be ignored.
+Responses to all other messages may be very significantly delayed.

-Web: http://chaw.eip10.org/
+Web: http://chaw.eip10.org/.